-When we are afraid that we are going to be hurt or rejected again, the inner critic rises to the fore to make sure that we do not step forward into our authenticity.
-Our critic will criticize us to keep us safe.
-Yet is goes about it in a child-like and irrational way.
+When we are afraid that we are going to be hurt again, the inner critic rises to the fore to make sure that we do not step forward into our authenticity.
+Our critic tries to keep us safe, and yet is goes about it in a child-like and irrational way.

-As we grow and mature, the severe perfectionism of the inner critic starts to paralyze our lives and we become stuck, depressed, ill or afraid to move forward.
-Even when we are no longer in danger of being rejected, hurt, judged, or criticized, we can continue to reject ourselves, unconsciously, and automatically.
+As we grow and mature, the severe perfectionism of the inner critic starts to paralyze our growth, and we become stuck, depressed, ill or afraid to move forward.
+Even when we are no longer in danger of being rejected or hurt, we can continue to reject ourselves, unconsciously, and automatically.

 The parts of us that are sick and want to die are hurt and angry because we do not feel loved unconditionally for who we really are.

-Spiritual connection is necessary to re-bond to ourselves on the inside with love.
-For no matter how much we demand love from the outside, we will not be able to receive it unless we are loving ourselves first.
+Spiritual connection is necessary to re-bond to ourselves on the inside.
+For no matter how much we long love from the outside, we will not be able to receive it unless we are loving ourselves first.

 "We were created to love the Infinite - and this is why, when we love, that which we love appears so perfect to us."